Note: This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 How is Chettinad chicken biryani different from the traditional biryani?

-For now, I have leveraged store-bought masala powder (Arumai Chettinad biryani masala) but plan to make it at home soon when I can source all the ingredients.
-Meanwhile, get this Chettinad biryani masala from your local Indian store or online.
+For now, I have leveraged store-bought masala powder but plan to make it at home soon when I can source all the ingredients.
+Meanwhile, get this Chettinad biryani masala from your local Indian store.

 Tips to make a successful Chettinad chicken biryani

 - Do not add more water than needed.
 What does that even mean?
 Just add enough water such that every grain of rice is just about submerged.
 That’s all the water that is needed.
-You add more water than that – your biryani will end up being mushy.
+If you add more water than that – your biryani will end up being mushy.

-- Quantity of Chettinad chicken masala – I used Arumai Chettinad biryani masala and about 4 tablespoons of masala was the perfect quantity for 2 pounds of chicken.
-If you are using any other brand, start with 2 tablespoons of the biryani masala, mix it well with the yogurt and do a taste test before proceeding to add more.
+- The quantity of Chettinad chicken masala – I used storebought Chettinad masala, and four tablespoons of masala was the perfect quantity for 2 pounds of chicken.
+If you are using any other brand, start with two tablespoons of the biryani masala, mix it well with the yogurt, and do a taste test before proceeding to add more.

 For the marinade